Qarj/puppeteer-jest-example/README.md

 4. Close command prompt then open a fresh administrator command prompt

-5. Create a folder for this example project
+5. Create a folder for this example project, and make it the current directory
 ```batch
 mkdir \code
 mkdir \code\pj-demo